GENEALOGY IN PROGRESS

 published by GENEALOGY HOUSE, MAR 18, 2021, 442 pages

 A substantial illustrated genealogy is currently being complied of the descendants of Thomas Stone, a small time planter who died in Prince William County Virginia in 1791.
 Thomas had five children: daughter Elizabeth, wife of Zachariah Bradfield of Prince William County; daughter Mary wife of Zachariah Leatherwood who settled in South Carolina; daughter Sarah wife of Leonard Bradfield who lived in Prince William County and Hardy County [West] Virginia; son George who died unmarried in Prince William County; and son James who settled in Hardy County Virginia.
 All descendants of Thomas who bear the Stone surname descend from James.

 The purpose of this work is to preserve the research of several dedicated Stone family genealogists over the past thirty years.
-It will concentrate on the descendants of James of Hardy County, tracing male lines through six generations.
-It will also include a section of family memoirs and papers that have survived as well as a detailed chapter on the possible ancestry of Thomas based on tax records and early deeds.
+It concentrates on the descendants of James of Hardy County, tracing male lines through six generations.
+It also includes a section of family memoirs and papers that have survived.

 John Harper was a Philadelphia and Alexandria sea captain and merchant.
 According to Capt.
 John's bible he was the son of Robert and Margaret Harper and was born on 3 Oct.
 1728.
 A Robert Harper married Margareta Archer at Holy Trinity Church, Wilmington DE on 9 Dec 1727 "about 3 of afternoon."